 Your gift provides a connection to community and access to community support services for children, families and individuals.
 Thank you for giving vulnerable people the best possible chance of enjoying long-term, lasting independence.

 Thanks to your donations, together we’re making an important difference:

 - 70,000+ Christmas meals served to individuals across the events 47 year history

 - 17,796 people helped through 43 services in WA last year

 - Over 7,100 volunteers have shared their Christmas with those in need

 Our promise to you

-Mission Australia has been helping people move towards independence for 160 years, and our commitment to this vital work has never been stronger.
+Mission Australia has been helping people move towards independence, and our commitment to this vital work has never been stronger.

-We appreciate every single donation we receive, and ensure that every dollar goes where it is needed most.
+We appreciate every donation we receive and ensure that each dollar goes where it is needed most.